P1325 - Igniter Circuit Malfunction No. 6

 - Faulty Engine Control Module (ECM)

-Labor: 1.0The cost of diagnosing the P1325 code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1325 code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.